DougBeney/pickachu/readme.md

 **Notes**:

 - You must have a Vim installation with Python3 support.
+If you're using NeoVim, you can simply type `pip3 install neovim`.
 - You must have Zenity installed on your computer.
 On most Linux operating systems, this is already installed.
 - If you're on a Mac, there may still be hope.
 [Here is a guide on installing Zenity with Homebrew on Mac](https://brewinstall.org/install-zenity-on-mac-with-brew/)